JohnArochaDev/password-manager/NEXTSTEPS.md

 ADDITIONAL features

-1. auto populate / auto saving / asking to save if a user logs in
+1. auto populate / auto saving / asking to save if a user logs in, bttn if its nblocked by google

 2. favicon saving for closed card display